A topic from the subject of Physical Chemistry in Chemistry.

 Data Analysis Methods

-The data from surface science and catalysis experiments can be analyzed using a variety of methods.
-These methods include statistical analysis, graphical analysis, and theoretical modeling.
+Data from surface science and catalysis experiments are analyzed using various methods, including statistical analysis, graphical analysis, and theoretical modeling (e.g., kinetic modeling).

 Data Interpretation